-Research and innovation are core to Falmouth's academic culture and the University is committed to advancing and safeguarding the highest standards of governance in all its research and innovation activities.
-This document defines the scope of the University's Research and Innovation Integrity and Ethics Policy, sets out the guiding principles, and outlines the obligations and responsibilities for conducting research in an ethical manner.
+Research and knowledge exchange are core to Falmouth's academic culture and the University is committed to advancing and safeguarding the highest standards of governance in all its research and knowledge exchange activities.
+This document defines the scope of the University's Research and Knowledge Exchange Integrity and Ethics Policy, sets out the guiding principles, and outlines the obligations and responsibilities for conducting research in an ethical manner.
 This document is part of the University's framework for supporting good practice in research which includes the following information:

-- Handbook for Research Integrity and Ethics - The University's policy documents on Health and Safety, Equality and Diversity, Data Protection - Research Ethics Approval Application review form - The Concordat to Support Research Integrity

-• Terms of Reference for Research & Knowledge Committee and Research Integrity & Ethics Committee
+- Handbook for Research Integrity and Ethics - The University's policy documents on Health and Safety, Equality and Diversity, Data Protection - Research Ethics Approval Application review form - The Concordat to Support Research Integrity - Terms of Reference for Research & Knowledge Exchange Committee and Research Integrity & Ethics Committee